Explore

 The Mighty Celestial's rating:

-People who added this item 6529 Average listal rating (4540 ratings) 8.2 IMDB Rating 8.4
+People who added this item 2220 Average listal rating (1421 ratings) 8.1 IMDB Rating 8.2

 The Mighty Celestial's rating:

-As dominating as the original Star Wars Trilogy was within cineplexes and movie theaters back in the day, it was clear that they weren't going to go in history as the the sci-fi equivalent to Shakespear in any way.
+As dominating as the original Star Wars Trilogy was within cineplexes and movie theaters back in the day, it was clear that they weren't going to go in history as the sci-fi equivalent to Shakespear in any way.
 And at the present time, we are experiencing an age in cinema in which there are more science fiction films with much grander and more updated special effects to dazzle the movie-going sense more than ever before.
 But, if we're gonna be honest here, none have been able to match the expansive imagination that went into The Empire Strikes Back or its predecessor and successor.
-And, other than Star Trek, none have been able to touch the heart of an entire generation of nerds, particularly with such a long lasting impact.
+And, other than Star Trek, none have been able to touch the heart of an entire generation of nerds, particularly with such a long-lasting impact.

-And while I know that Star Trek is the only one that can compete when it comes to the amount of sci-fi geeks this franchise has affected, but, for me, as "big" as their stories and concepts were, Trek has never seemed to go all out with their depictions of aliens races as much as Wars did.
+And while I know that Star Trek is the only one that can compete when it comes to the number of sci-fi geeks this franchise has affected, but, for me, as "big" as their stories and concepts were, Trek has never seemed to go all out with their depictions of alien races as much as Wars did.
 And as intergalactic as they tried to make their stories, I never felt that they were as epic or as sweeping and George Lucas' vision for this franchise.

 As for the movie of TESB itself, I agree with the rest of the world that this is the pinnacle of the entire Star Wars catalog, with its darker tone and its cliff-hanger ending, all encompassed within its still fairytale-like structure.
 Here, the saga of the intergalactic war between the Empire and the Jedi-led Rebellion hits it stride as Luke Skywalker, Hans Solo, Princess Leia and the rest of the crew find themselves pursued and cornered by Darth Vader and the forces of the Dark Side.